 The number of individuals living in extreme poverty “increased by three million per year during the boom years of 2002 and 2007,” reaching some 421 million people in 2007.

 While these countries proved somewhat resilient during the crisis, they are nevertheless very fragile, notably due to their dependence on imports.

-"The import dependance has become quite devastating, the expenditure for LDCs on food imports rose from 9 billion dollars in 2002 to 23 billion in 2008," noted Supachai.
+“The import dependence has become quite devastating, the expenditure for LDCs on food imports rose from 9 billions dollars in 2002 to 23 billions in 2008,” noted Supachai.

 In addition, the economies in these countries are little diversified, with very weak improvements in domestic savings, a strong reliance on external savings and a faster depletion of natural resources, said UNCTAD.